 Diagnosis of CRPS

-Diagnosing complex regional pain syndrome (CRPS) involves a comprehensive evaluation of clinical signs, symptoms, and diagnostic criteria.
-The Budapest Criteria is commonly used by clinicians to guide the diagnosis of CRPS.
+Diagnosing complex regional pain syndrome (CRPS) involves comprehensively evaluating clinical signs, symptoms, and diagnostic criteria.
+Clinicians commonly use the Budapest Criteria to guide the complex regional pain syndrome diagnosis.
 These criteria include:

 • Continuing pain that is disproportionate to the initial injury